mnesarco/inkscape-parametric/README.md

 ## Install

-Just copy parametric.py and parametric.inx in your inkscape extensions folder.
+Just copy parametric.py and parametric.inx to your inkscape extensions folder.

 After install, restart inkscape and the extension will appear:

-Menu / Extensions / Parametric SVG / Parametric SVG (Python)
+Menu / Extensions / Parametric SVG / Parametric SVG (Run)

 You can set your parametric expressions and script values using the builtin xml editor: Shift + Ctrl + X

+## External code editor

+If you are using Linux, you can edit the parametric python code in an external editor called directly from inkscape:

+ * Install Scintilla editor: `sudo apt-get install scite`
+ * Copy parametric_editor.py and parametric_editor.inx to your inkscape extensions folder.
+ * Restart inkscape

+The code editor will be integrated:

+Menu / Extensions / Parametric SVG / Parametric SVG (Editor)

+Then you can edit the parametric script in the SciTE editor with syntax coloring.
+After you save and close the editor, your chages will be propagated to your svg document.